 The formula retail definition includes the following types of uses:

-It is recommended to visit or call Planning staff at the Planning Counter early in the planning of your project for help in determining if your proposed home office activity would be an allowable home office use.
+It is recommended to visit or call Planning staff at the Planning Counter early in the planning of your project for help in determining if your proposed project falls under a Formula Retail use.

 Understanding What's Allowed

 Formula retail uses are regulated by the San Francisco Planning Code.
 To maintain the character and purpose of distinct areas in San Francisco, the City's geography has been divided into distinct zoning use districts (view these zoning use districts on the San Francisco Zoning Map and Section 201 of the Planning Code).
 For each activity or use of land in any given zoning district, the Code states if that activity or use is either: Permitted; Conditional; or Not Permitted.
 Therefore knowing the zoning district of your property will help you identify what specific limits may apply to your project and which application materials you will need to submit.

 You can find the zoning use district and height limits of your property on the Find My Zoning page, or directly from our San Francisco Property Information Map by entering your address or Assessor's Lot and Block number and click the "Zoning" tab.